seejohnrun/seejohnrun.github.io/_posts/2012-03-04-launchd-with-lunchy.markdown

 	<li><code>lunchy status</code> will show you what services are running</li>
 	<li><code>lunchy [stop/start] &lt;name&gt;</code> will start and stop a service by name</li>
 </ul>
-The cool part about <code>lunchy [stop/start]</code> is that you don t need to specify the full path, but can just specify a substring of the path.
+The cool part about <code>lunchy [stop/start]</code> is that you don't need to specify the full path, but can just specify a substring of the path.
 If only one is found, it will work with that service.
 So, instead of:

 {% highlight bash %}
 $ launchctl load /Users/jcrepezzi/Library/LaunchAgents/org.postgresql.postgres.plist